sbupgsa/constitution/Constitution.md

 #### SUBSECTION A: NOMINATION

 Any member of the organization may submit nominations to the Historian via email for an active member (as defined in [Article IV](#article-iv-membership)) to be elected to the Board of Directors.
-Any member may submit multiple nominations.
+Any member may submit multiple nominations, subject to the limitations imposed by the parliamentary authority.
 Nomination emails must contain the name of the nominee and the position for which the individual is nominated.
-Nominations may be submitted beginning one month prior to the election, until one week prior to the election.
+Nominations may be submitted in this manner beginning four weeks prior to the election and ending one week prior to the election.

-The Historian will inform all nominees of their nomination and confirm their intent to serve for each position in which they are nominated.
+The Historian will inform all nominees of their nomination and confirm their intent and eligibility to serve for each position to which they are nominated.
+In this this Section, the &ldquo;candidates&rdquo; for an office are the nominees for said office who have confirmed their intent to serve if elected to it and who have been confirmed to be eligible to do so.

 #### SUBSECTION B: CAMPAIGNING

-All confirmed nominees shall be given one week to promote their platforms for all positions for which they are a candidate.
+All candidates shall be given one week to promote their platforms.
 All candidates may submit a statement to the Director of Marketing to be published and made available to all active members no later than four days before the election.

 #### SUBSECTION C: VOTING

-Voting shall be conducted annually during a general body meeting, as determined by the Board of Directors on a date no later than May 31<suo>st</sup> of a given year.
+Voting shall be conducted during the annual meeting.
-If a quorum is not met, then the Historian will conduct an electronic election within one week.
+If a quorum is not met, then election will be conducted electronically within one week.
 Voting shall be conducted by secret ballot.
-The mechanism for deciding an election shall be determined on a case by case basis.

-In the case that there is only one candidate on the ballot for a given position, the individual must garner the support of a simple majority &ldquo;yea&rdquo; vote of the active membership present.
+For in person votes, the ballots shall be counted by a minimum of two tellers.
+Candidates shall be ineligible to serve as tellers.

+The option to enter a vote of &ldquo;no confidence&rdquo; shall be included on the ballot for each office.
+If the &ldquo;no confidence&rdquo; option for an office prevails or if their are no candidates for an office, nominations for the office shall be reopened and accepted from the floor and the vote shall be conducted again.
+This process shall be repeated until a candidate is elected to the office.

-In the case that there exist multiple candidates for a given position, a ranked choice system shall be utilized, wherein each active member shall indicate on their ballot their order of preference among the available candidates, including the possibility to vote for the position to remain vacant.
+In the case that there are multiple candidates for a given position, a ranked choice system shall be utilized, wherein each active member shall indicate on their ballot their order of preference among the available candidates and the &ldquo;no confidence&rdquo; option.

-The presiding officer (the senior-most member, according to the alphabetical order of ascension given in Section 3 shall preside over the election and shall decide the winners by continuously eliminating the candidates who garner fewer votes than <math><mfrac><mrow><mi mathvariant="italic">100% of the vote</mi></mrow><mrow><mi mathvariant="italic">The number of remaining candidates</mi><mo>+</mo><mn>1</mn></mrow></mfrac><mo>+</mo><mn>1</mn></math>, until there is clear majority support for a single candidate over the other remaining candidate.
+Each ballot shall initially be counted towards the most preferred candidate indicated on the ballot.
+If no candidate has a majority, then the candidate with the fewest votes shall be eliminated and the ballots counted towards them distributed to the most preferred candidate that has not been eliminated, with this process repeating until a single candidate poses a majority.
+Ties for the fewest votes shall result in the elimination of all tied candidates.
+If a tie occurs between all remaining candidates, the number of first preference votes for those candidates shall be used to break the tie.
+Should a tie remain, the number of second preference votes shall be used and so on.
+If a tie still remains, the method of repeated balloting described in the parliamentary authority shall be used to decide amount the remaining candidates until one receives a majority.

-In the event that a candidate is successfully elected to two or more positions, the candidate shall choose which position they would prefer to hold, in which case the second choice candidate for the vacant position shall be given the option to take that position, pending the approval of the Board of Directors.
+In the event that a candidate is successfully elected to two or more positions, the candidate shall choose which position they would prefer to hold, in which case the for the offices the candidate declined shall be recounted, with all candidates who have already accepted another office being eliminated first.
-Should the Board of Directors deem the second choice candidate unfit to serve, the position will be offered to the third person, or considered vacant if necessary.

 #### SUBSECTION D: TRANSFERAL OF POWER

 The outgoing Board of Directors shall, after the election, provide sufficient training and guidance to the incoming Board of Directors.

-#### SUBSECTION E: TERM LIMITS
+#### SUBSECTION E: TERMS AND TERM LIMITS

-A term shall be defined as a period of time one year in duration (except for the Historian position which shall last three years) during which an elected member of the Board of Directors shall hold their position.
+A term is defined to start on June 1<sup>st</sup> of a given year and end on May 31<sup>st</sup> of the following year, except in the cases of the Historian&mdash;whose term shall begin on June 1<sup>st</sup> of a given year and end on May 31<sup>st</sup> three years following;
+the chairs of committees of the organization&mdash;whose elections and terms are governed by [Article VII](#article-vii-committees);
+the GSO Senators and their alternates&mdash;whose elections terms are governed by the GSO;
+graduate student members of committees of the department&mdash;whose elections and terms are governed by the Department; and the Advisor&mdash;whose serves pursuant to [Article XI](#article-xi-selection-of-a-new-advisor).

+If an officer's successor has not been elected by the end of their term, the officer shall continue to serve until their successor has been elected, provided they are otherwise eligible to continue to hold the office, notwithstanding the term limits below.

-No member shall be eligible to occupy the same office for more than two consecutive terms if said office is that of President, Vice President, Treasurer, Secretary, or Historian.
+No member shall be eligible to serve three consecutive terms in the same office if said office is that of President, Vice President, Treasurer, or Secretary.
+No member shall be eligible to serve two consecutive terms in the office of Historian.
 No other positions on the Board of Directors shall be subject to such term limits.
-A term is defined to start on June 1<sup>st</sup> of a given year, and end on May 31<sup>st</sup> of the following year, except in the case of the Historian, whose term shall begin on June 1<sup>st</sup> of a given year, and end on May 31<sup>st</sup> three years following.

 ### Section 5: Assignment upon Removal, Resignation or Vacancy

-Should a position within the Board of Directors other than the President, Vice President, Treasurer, Secretary, and Historian fall vacant at any time not during an election, then the Board of Directors shall appoint a general voting member, who they deem fit to serve in such a capacity.

-Should a position within the Board of Directors, at any time not during an election, fall totally vacant, in that no active member is willing or able to fill it, then the duties assigned to that position, disregarding Board of Director voting privileges, shall be designated by the Board of Directors to some member amongst themselves.

-If there is at any time a vacancy for the office of President, then the Vice President shall assume the position of President by default, the role of the Vice President correspondingly shall be assumed by the Treasurer, until a special election is held for a new President.
+If the President is unable to perform their duties, the Vice President shall assume the position of President until a special election is held for a new President.
-Should position of the President, Vice President, Treasurer, Secretary, or Historian fall vacant, a special election must be held within a one month period.
-Should the President, Vice President, Treasurer, and Secretary positions all fall vacant after an election, then another full election shall be held, including the position of Historian, regardless of the status of their term.
+In the event that any other officer elected under [Section 4 of this Article](#section-4-election) is unable to perform their duties, the voting members of the board of directors shall appoint an eligible member to fill said vacancy until a special election is held.
+A special election shall be held within one month of the occurrence of such a vacancy during a regular meeting or a special meeting of the general body.

+The President or the Advisor may, when necessary, temporarily grant the powers bestowed upon the President to the Vice President.

 ## ARTICLE VII: COMMITTEES